-Two Drugs that Hit One Target Show Efficacy against Metastatic Breast Cancer
+Two Drugs that Hit One Target Improve Survival in Women with Metastatic Breast Cancer

-Combining two drugs that target the HER2 protein, trastuzumab (Herceptin®) and pertuzumab (Perjeta™), with chemotherapy is a new treatment option for women with HER2-positive metastatic breast cancer, according to results from a large clinical trial.
+Combining two drugs that target the HER2 protein, trastuzumab (Herceptin®) and pertuzumab (Perjeta™), with chemotherapy is a new treatment option for women with HER2-positive metastatic breast cancer, according to final results from a large phase III clinical trial that were presented September 28, 2014.

 Although both drugs target the HER2 protein on the surface of cancer cells, they do so in different ways.
-Laboratory studies have indicated that the drugs may have a synergistic effect on HER2-positive tumors, which, Dr. Baselga explained, are “addicted” to HER2 signaling.
+Laboratory studies have indicated that the drugs may have a synergistic effect on HER2-positive tumors, which, the trial investigators explained, are “addicted” to HER2 signaling.

 More than 800 women were enrolled in the randomized trial; half received all three drugs, and half received trastuzumab and docetaxel, a standard first-line treatment for women with metastatic HER2-positive breast cancer, plus a placebo.
-Median progression-free survival was 18.5 months in the three-drug arm and 12.4 months in the two-drug plus placebo arm.
-More women who received the three-drug combination experienced substantial shrinkage of their tumors than women who received trastuzumab, docetaxel, and the placebo.
+Median progression-free survival was 18.5 months in the three-drug arm and 12.4 months in the two-drug-plus-placebo arm.
+More women who received the three-drug combination experienced substantial shrinkage of their tumors than women who received the standard treatment.

 Trastuzumab has been associated with significant cardiac side effects in some women, but no increase in such side effects was seen in women in the trial who received both HER2-targeted drugs.

-The initial analysis showed a trend toward better overall survival in women treated with pertuzumab, trastuzumab, and docetaxel than in women treated with placebo, trastuzumab, and docetaxel, but the study had not gone on long enough for the survival data to be definitive.
+The initial analysis showed a trend toward better overall survival in women treated with both HER2-targeting agents than in women treated with trastuzumab, but the study had not gone on long enough for the survival data to be definitive.

 The Food and Drug Administration approved pertuzumab on June 8, 2012, for use in combination with trastuzumab and docetaxel to treat women with HER2-positive metastatic breast cancer.
 This approval was based on the earlier progression-free survival results.